zacharydumas/udacity-linux-configuration/README.md

 * `postgres=# create database catalog;`
 * `postgres=# create user catalog withpassword 'password';`
 * `postgres=# grant all privileges on database catalog to catalog;`
+* copy your OAuth credentials into the "udacity-linux-configuration" directory with the name "client_secrets.json"
 * run `python catalog_database.py` to create the database.

 -----------------------------------